List of cabinets of Liechtenstein

 The government of Liechtenstein (Regierung von Liechtenstein) is the national cabinet and executive body of Liechtenstein.
 The government is chaired by the prime minister and consists of four government councillors, all of whom are also heads of specific government ministries.
 The seat of the government is located in the Government Building in Vaduz.
 Under the 1921 constitution, one government councillor is also appointed as the deputy prime minister.
 Initially, governments only had two councillors and the deputy prime minister was not considered a full member of government.
-A constitutional amendment passed in 1965 increased the number of councillors to four and made the deputy prime minister a full member of government with voting rights.
+A constitutional amendment passed in 1965 that increased the number of councillors to four and made the deputy prime minister a full member of government with voting rights.

-The origins of the Liechtenstein government can can be traced back to the District office (Oberamt), headed by the Landvogt, subordinate to the House of Liechtenstein.
+The origins of the Liechtenstein government can be traced back to the District office (Oberamt), headed by the Landvogt, subordinate to the House of Liechtenstein.
 Under the previous 1862 constitution the sovereign prince of Liechtenstein held the sole authority to appoint and dismiss government members.
 Under the current 1921 constitution, the members and their deputies are appointed by the prince after being elected by the Landtag of Liechtenstein (parliament of Liechtenstein) and are expected to command the confidence of both the prince and the Landtag.
 The prince can appoint a provisional government that may be in office for a maximum of four months without the consent of the Landtag.
 Councillors cannot be a member of the Landtag at the same time, although they should meet the eligibility requirements for that office.
 The governing party is typically the one with the most seats in the Landtag.
 Traditionally, Liechtenstein governments have been dominated by the Progressive Citizens' Party and the Patriotic Union in various coalition governments, with the larger party occupying the role of prime minister and having more councillors, whereas the smaller party occupies the role of deputy prime minister and has fewer councillors.

 Since 10 April 2025, the incumbent government has been the Brigitte Haas cabinet, a coalition government led by the Patriotic Union with the Progressive Citizens' Party.